 Leading Effective Change Management

-One night driving home from work I began thinking about the challenges for leaders in the workplace given the context of a tough economic climate, and the pressure to continue to make business efficiencies and drive business growth.
+One night driving home from work I began thinking about the challenges for leaders in the workplace given the context of a tough economic climate.
+The pressures to continue to make business efficiencies and drive business growth.
 The art of effective change management.

 For some reason it made me think about my family’s relationship with our cat Marty.
 He joined us from a pet rescue centre.
 When we visited he had a lovely temperament and seemed comfortable in his familiar surroundings mixing well with the other cats and seemed to get on well with all of our family.

 We did our best to stabilise his environment and allow him to get used to his space, and to each of us.
 Building a trusting relationship with him and building a new routine were essential building blocks.
-Building upon positive experiences, we rewarded and supported him to help him find his feet: to adjust to a different environment and become part of our family life remains an ongoing journey.
+Building upon positive experiences, we rewarded and supported him to help him find his feet.
+Slowly he began to adjust to a different environment and become part of our family life.

-Marty’s world being turned upside down through no fault of his own reminded me of the experience that most of us are going through right now.
+Marty’s world had been turned upside down through no fault of his own reminded me of the experience that most of us are going through right now.

 A number of people that I have spoken to and those that I have coached in all circles of my life are having to think the unthinkable.
 Some have already lost their job; others are worried that they might be next to go.
-Others are having to prepare to take some tough decisions that will affect the livelihood of other people and need help and support with approaches to change management.
-For a number this will be the first time that they have had to take such decisions about service reductions and headcount reductions on this scale.
+Others are having to prepare to make some tough decisions that will affect the livelihood of other people.
+They needed help and support with approaches to change management.
+For a number, this was the first time that they have had to take such decisions about service reductions and headcount reductions on this scale.

 It is a really uncomfortable feeling for most, and one that they do not feel too well prepared to handle.
 Sir John Whitmore, the renowned business and executive coach often talks about what Timothy Gallwey coined the ‘inner game’ – the biggest driver for individuals not taking action is fear or self doubt –the inner voice inside our head.